icbritto/TPN1/README.md

 ## 📦 How to install
 1. Download the modpack:
-   - Via Modrinth App **(recommended)**
+   - Via CurseForge App **(recommended)**
-   - Via Release (.mrpack) here on GitHub
+   - Via Release (ZIP) here on GitHub

 2. On Modrinth:
    - Click "Create Custom Profile"
-   - Select "Import" and then select "from file"
+   - Select "Import"
-   - Choose the `.mrpack` file from this repository
+   - Choose the `.zip` file from this repository

-3. Modrinth will automatically download all the mods.
+3. CurseForge will automatically download all the mods.